jrcpal/breef-assessment/README.md

 - Create a broader component test in addition to the unit tests
 - Add fuzzy matching to the search input
 - Add select all / clear all buttons for selected/suggested skills.
+- Expand on the data and introduce popularity and categories to refine suggestions